 Do you know how Pink Shirt Day came about?
 The movement started in Canada when two boys saw another boy being teased for wearing a pink shirt to school.
 They went out and bought lots of pink shirts and started handing them out to friends.
 They all wore pink shirts to school the next day as a way to support their classmate.

 Since then, agencies around the world that fight against bullying have started adopting the wearing of pink shirts to stand up to bullying.
-This story is included in our free activity set found on Teachers Pay Teachers and in our Brain Ninjas Shop.
+This story is included in our free activity set found on TpT and in our BN Shop.

-We’ve written a drama circle all about the origins of Pink Shirt Day in Canada for students in upper elementary.
-It is available in our TpT Store and our Brain Ninjas Shop.
-If you’ve never tried a drama circle, you can learn more with the free kindness drama circle listed at the bottom of this post.
+We’ve written a Pink Shirt Day Drama Circle all about the origins of Pink Shirt Day in Canada.
+It is designed for upper elementary students and is available in our TpT Store and our BN Shop.
+If you’ve never tried a drama circle, read our post Are You Missing Out on the Love of Drama Circles?

 Here are some ways to observe Pink Shirt Day